Distributed coloring and the local structure of unit-disk graphs: Coloring without coordinates

 The objective is again to maximize $\tfrac12(\mu(D_1(u))+\mu(D_1(v)))$ over all weighted point sets satisfying \eqref{eq:3}, \eqref{eq:4}, and \eqref{eq:5}.
-As before, we can assume that in some optimal solution, the support of the weighted point set is included in the intersection of $D_1(u)$ and $D_1(v)$.
-If a weighted point set satisfies this property in addition to \eqref{eq:3}, \eqref{eq:4}, and \eqref{eq:5}, and contains a point $z$ distinct from $w_1$, $w_2$, $w_3$, and $w_4$ (and their images by the two symmetries mentioned above), then $z$ can be moved so that $\|u-z\|+\|v-z\|$ increases and thus no constraint is violated.
-Here $w_3$ is considered to be arbitrarily close from $R_u$, but outside of it (and similarly for the symmetric image $w_3'$ of $w_3$).
-The vertex $w_4$ is also arbitrarily close from $C_1(v)$ and $R_{uv}$, but disjoint from them (and similarly for the symmetric image $w_4'$ of $w_4$).
-Together with the symmetry of the constraints and objective, this shows that we can assume without loss of generality that in some optimal solution, the support of the weighted point set is included in $\{w_1,w_2,w_3,w_3',w_4,w_4'\}$ and moreover $\mu(\{w_3\})=\mu(\{w_3'\})$ and $\mu(\{w_4\})=\mu(\{w_4'\})$.
+As before, we can assume that some optimal solution is symmetric with respect to the perpendicular bisector of the segment $[uv]$, that its support lies in the upper half-plane defined by $(uv)$ and is included in the intersection of $D_1(u)$ and $D_1(v)$.
+If a symmetric weighted point set satisfies this property in addition to \eqref{eq:3}, \eqref{eq:4}, and \eqref{eq:5}, and contains two symmetric points $z$ and $z'$ distinct from $w_1$, $w_2$, $w_3$, and $w_4$ (and their symmetric images), then $z$ and $z'$ can be moved locally so that $\|u-z\|+\|v-z\|$ and $\|u-z'\|+\|v-z'\|$ increase and thus no constraint is violated.
+Together with the symmetry of the constraints and objective function, this shows that we can assume without loss of generality that in some optimal solution, the support of the weighted point set is included in $\{w_1,w_2,w_3,w_3',w_4,w_4'\}$ and moreover $\mu(\{w_3\})=\mu(\{w_3'\})$ and $\mu(\{w_4\})=\mu(\{w_4'\})$.
 The optimization problem can thus again be formulated as a finite linear program, as follows (here $x_1=\mu(\{w_1\})$, $x_2=\mu(\{w_2\})$, $x_3=\mu(\{w_3\})=\mu(\{w_3'\})$, and $x_4=\mu(\{w_4\})=\mu(\{w_4'\})$).